jina-ai/agentchain/README.md

 - **🤝 Orchestrate Versatile Agents:** AgentChain can orchestrate multiple agents to perform complex tasks.
 Using composability and hierarchical structuring of tools AgentChain can choose intelligently which tools to use and when for a certain task.
 This feature makes AgentChain a powerful tool for projects that require complex combination of tools.
 - **🔧 Customizable for Ad-hoc Needs:** AgentChain can be customized to fit specific project requirements, making it a versatile tool for a wide range of applications.
 Specific requirements can be met by enhancing capabilities with new agents (and distributed architecture coming soon).

+P.S: the content of this document mostly shows **our vision** and **what we aim to achieve** with AgentChain.
+Check the Demo section to understand what we achieved so far.

 # Demo